 Housetraining for adult dogs may have been the most common call we received, but it was far from the only issue.
 We fielded calls about shy dogs, barky dogs, bitey cats and feline turf wars.
 In future posts, I will elaborate on these issues just as I did regarding housetraining here.
 If you just can’t wait that long, you can call our Behavior Helpline at 804-643-7722.
 Or, if like me you have crippling phone anxiety, you can also send your questions to firstname.lastname@example.org.
 Before I finish, I’d like to offer a huge thank you to NBC12 for devoting such a large block of time to the cause of helping pets and guardians overcome behavior issues and stay together.
 If you’ve read this far, I’m sure you agree on the vital importance of these services which allow people to maintain that bond of love, trust and devotion they have with their animals.
 NBC12 has certainly shown us that they understand this cause, and we look forward to our next Call 12 segment in 2017.

-Caroline Radom is the manager of communications for the Richmond SPCA.
+Alan Lankford is a training and behavior specialist at the Richmond SPCA School for Dogs.
 To read the biographies of our regular bloggers, please click here.
 Before posting a comment, please review our comment guidelines.
-Please note that our comment policy requires a first and last name to be used as your screen name
+Please note that our comment policy requires a first and last name to be used as your screen name.